 Remote assistance, remote support, and team collaboration is available from any job step using the Manifest Connect feature.
 Team members can share videos, photos, and even pass on job steps.
 From the web portal, trainers or supervisors are able to draw and place markers in the AR user’s experience for real time collaboration.

-As an industrial workforce training solution, Manifest streamlines the process for updating and disseminating maintenance operating procedures, so updates are instantly available to all, across their network and on AR devices, iPads, Android, and the Manifest web portal.
+As an industrial workforce training solution, Manifest streamlines the process for updating and disseminating maintenance operating procedures, so updates are instantly available to all, across their network and on AR devices, iPad, and the Manifest web portal.

 King County received a Digital Edge 50 Award from CIO Magazine for this innovative partnership with Taqtile.